Norton Canes services

 The filling station is operated by BP Express.
 When it opened, it was one of their largest forecourts.

 The site occupies 68 acres.
-The parking areas can accommodate 350 cars, 52 lorries, 25 coaches and 6 caravans, in addition to a 110-space overflow car park (which is used much more than you'd think, see the photos).
+The parking areas can accommodate 350 cars, 52 lorries, 25 coaches and 6 caravans, in addition to a 110-space overflow car park.

 The services opened on 9 March 2004, shortly after the motorway itself.
 It described itself as "a new era in services" and became Roadchef's flagship onRoute restaurant, allowing customers to watch their food being cooked in front of them in what they called "a spectacular food theatre".
 The restaurant had table clothes, and provided table service after 6pm.